-Recovering Hollywood-addict Müller adds that “The problem is that those who are suffering the gridlock the most are the small and fragile films that we are supposed to highlight.”
+The recovering Hollywood-addict explains, “The problem is that those who are suffering the gridlock the most are the small and fragile films that we are supposed to highlight.”

 Steven Spielberg disappointment

-At the festival’s press screening, The Terminal received an equally unenthusiastic reception.
-But surely none of that mattered to festival organizers, who didn’t select Steven Spielberg’s latest production as their opening night film because of its cinematic qualities.
+At Venice’s press screening, The Terminal received an equally unenthusiastic reception.
+But surely none of that mattered to festival organizers, who hadn’t selected the latest Steven Spielberg movie as their opening night presentation because of its cinematic qualities.